secretflow/secretflow/docs/getting_started/deployment.md

 ```

 ### Suggestions for production
-Secretflow use `ray` as its distribution system.
+SecretFlow use `ray` as its distribution system.
 You may need to do some more configuration for higher security when using it in production.
 The following actions can help improve security features.